 Russian flamenco guitarist Grisha Goryachev performed at a Rancho Cordova middle school with a large Russian speaking population.
 During the concert, he spoke Russian to the students and got a big ovation.
 He then translated to the class in English.
 His message was to stay in school and obey your teachers.

 SGS hopes to inspire more children to both enjoy the guitar and consider playing the instrument.
 While some schools either have guitar classes or have households that can afford lessons for their children, many of the low income schools we visit have neither.
-SGS wanted to change this, and we are working to provide opportunities for all (as our Mission states).
-Read on to learn more about the Guitar Camps SGS is helping sponsor and our Guitar Donation project.
+SGS wanted to change this, and we are working to provide opportunities for all, per our Mission Statement.
+Read below to learn more about the Guitar Camps SGS is helping sponsor and our Guitar Donation project.

 SGS has a vibrant concert program that has brought some of the best guitarists to stages in and around Sacramento.
 Click the ABOUT and VIDEO links for a glance at some of our past artists.
 Some our our Monthy Meeting get-togethers have had wonderful featured artists from the U.S. and abroad.
 Check the Calendar to see what's coming up.
 Let's face it: YouTube clips and anything on a screen can't match the magic of live music.
 See you at the next concert!